You can receive this: “on whatever sphere of being

 I remember waking up in the dark room and feeling a pulsing heat or color or emotion.
 I could describe it as any of these, or by a thousand other words, but look, this is what I meant: the fictional telling gives an unavoidable skew to the memory.
 Words are always distortions, and when I don’t keep that in mind I become delusional with certainty.
 I become entranced by a hall of mirrors and can’t see through the complicated reflections to the actuality that is nature’s complex simplicity.
 Complexity and complication are very different.
 For it’s the simplest thing to sit quietly on the land.
 And yet it remains the most complex world of microbes, fungi, trees, and birds, with no ceiling above us, only endless space.

 But it was about 2:00 am, and I could hear my father snoring, that ratcheting breath that would catch on something, as if his body, even at rest, resisted the simplicity of breathing.
 Our lives would waver in the pause between each breath.
 The house itself always seemed to be listening with anxiety.
 I could hear its old wooden bones bending over us.
 But I became less concerned than usual, and could see through the walls of the house.
 Still, I can’t say that I felt drugged, because I was never so rational, and utterly without fear.
-And it was as if I was being carried along by an enormous current of warmth, humor and intelligence, so that my “private” thoughts had ceased, and it was something far beyond my limited capacities that carried me, like driftwood down the Mississippi.
+And it was as if I was being carried along by an enormous current of warmth, humor and intelligence, so that my “private” thoughts had ceased, or I was somehow suspended above my own thoughts in a quieter realm.
+And it was something far beyond my limited capacities that carried me, like driftwood down the Mississippi.
 I was as wide and open, and as patient as the river itself.
 But I could see my “self” too, the body, the thoughts racing as usual.
 They were like patterns of a mouse in the sand – a scurrying that had no meaning.

 To describe this meeting with aliens as a meeting between individuals would be too much of a distortion.
 Rather, I seem to recall a shift in tone, as if “we” had arrived somewhere.
 But I still saw the house, and every room, even my father and mother, as if from above.
 And I saw the stars, so close and bright, although I could feel their astonishing distance too.
-The size of the world seemed to pull from me a deep breath after years of imprisonment, and I laughed in a way that cleansed me of every worry, which I could also describe as tears of joy, as if some secret fear had been demolished by the mere encounter with a world so gigantic.
+The size of the world seemed to pull from me a deep breath after years of imprisonment, as if I were not merely 7, but ancient, and I laughed in a way that cleansed me of every ancient worry, which I could also describe as tears of joy, as if some secret fear had been demolished by the mere encounter with a world so gigantic.

 I felt “invited” into entering yet another “room” of sorts.
 Remember to see everything as an honest fiction when I say “they” invited me to look at something in the “other room.”
 Enough quotations, the whole story would need quotations.
 But remember that I’m being honest too.
 It’s an honesty beyond the reach of static constructs.